Manatt, Phelps & Phillips: Diversity

+Divisions

+Manatt organizes some of its specialty practices into standalone or separate divisions, similar to an 'industry group' as opposed to the traditional law firm 'practice group' structure.
+The division-system's purpose is to provide counsel and advice beyond legal issues by employing non-legal experts in topics relevant to the divisions focus.

 Manatt Health

 Manatt Health is a division of Manatt.
 Manatt Health professionals provide counsel on healthcare coverage and access, healthcare information technology, healthcare financing and reimbursement, and healthcare restructuring.

 Manatt Health is composed of healthcare consultants, lawyers, project managers, technology strategists, analysts and policy advisors.
 They frequently publish by-lined articles and speak with media on major health industry issues.
-Clients include hospitals, payers, physician practices, state policymakers and agencies, foundations, associations, and technology companies.